Pseudo-Monkeys/Pseudo-Monkeys.github.io/content/docs/templ-icons-lucide/usage.md

 templ hello(name string) {
 	<div>
         Hello, {name}
-        @lucide.Hand(lib.IconProps{
+        @lucide.ChevronLeft(lib.IconProps{
             Size: "24",
         })
     </div>
 }
 ```

-In the above example, the `lucide.Hand` function is used to render the "chevron-left" icon with customized size and color.
+In the above example, the `lucide.ChevronLeft` component is used to render the "chevron-left" icon with customized size and color.

-To learn more about Go templ use [Templ](https://templ.guide/quick-start/creating-a-simple-templ-component) documentation
+To learn more about Go templ use [Templ](https://templ.guide) documentation